How to practice self-care for better mental health

 Reading entertains you and it also teaches you.
 The world needs more people to read.

 Truly with a more educated informed, world citizenry, we all would be happier and get along better.
 Ok.
 Sorry, I got carried away there for a bit.

-Reading is great for self-care.
+Reading is great for s Self-care.
 For a change of pace, or whatever, here are some books you can try.

 I like too many books and I am sure you do have your own favorites, but if you want you can check some of mine out.

-If you want to try something really different, this book here is my all time favorite.
+If you want to try something really different, this book here is my al -time favorite.
 I read it over and over.